Soham360/APCSA/_posts/2023-09-19-AlumniPresentation.md

 ---

 # Takeaways
-The alumni gave some really helpful advice about computer science.
-They said getting into UCSD's computer science program can be really tough, like winning a lottery, so considering mechanical engineering might be a slightly easier option.
-They also stressed the importance of applying to lots of places because it's hard to know what will work out.
+The alumni gave some really good advice about studying computer science at UCSD.
+They said it's pretty hard to get in, like winning a lottery, so thinking about mechanical engineering might be an easier option.
+They also said it's a good idea to apply to a lot of places because you never know what might work out.

-They talked a lot about joining clubs or activities related to coding, like CodeNinjas and teaching.
-They said even if computer science isn't for everyone, it's still really important to learn about because it's connected to so many things in the world.
+They talked a lot about joining clubs or groups related to coding or teaching, like CodeNinjas.
+They said even if computer science isn't for everyone, it's still really important to learn about because it's connected to lots of things in the world.

-They suggested making your own projects, like building a website or coming up with your own take on existing ones like Amazon or YouTube.
+They suggested making your own projects, like building a website or coming up with your own version of sites.
+I'm thinking about recreating Amazon or YouTube.
 They also talked about using tools like AWS and Vercel to put your projects online.
-They said having a personal website with your resume is a good idea, and it doesn't cost much to have your own domain.
+They said having your own website with your resume is a good idea, and it doesn't cost much to have your own domain ($10/year).

 When it comes to coding, they recommended using a tool called Tailwind CSS to make it easier and faster.
 They also said it's important to keep up with new software and learn how to use tools like CHATGPT.
-They suggested finding machine learning courses online and adding those to your resume.
+In fact, Tristan said "The software tools of today were created yesterday".
+They suggested finding online courses about machine learning and adding those to your resume.

-For finding internships and jobs, they recommended using platforms like LinkedIn and Indeed.
-They said it's even better if someone you know can recommend you.
-They also mentioned that startups in San Diego might not always have formal internship programs, but if you can show them you're a good fit, they might hire you.
+For finding internships and jobs, they recommended using websites like LinkedIn and Indeed.
+They said it's even better if someone you know can suggest you.
+They also mentioned that smaller companies in San Diego might not always have official internship programs, but if you can show them you're a good fit, they might hire you.

-They ended by stressing how important it is to do internships while in college, because it can be really tough to find a job without that experience.
+They ended by saying how important it is to do internships while in college, because it can be really hard to find a job without that experience.
 Overall, their advice highlighted the value of being proactive, learning new things, and making connections in the world of computer science.

 ---